PoisotLab/ms_metaweb_transfer/README.md

 # Data used for the case study

 We use data from the European metaweb assembled by @Maiorano2020Tet10.

-**TANYA TODO** description of the data
+This metaweb was assembled using data extracted from scientific literature (including published papers, books, and grey literature) from the last 50 years and includes all terrestrial tetrapods (mammals, breeding birds, reptiles and amphibians) occurring on the European sub-continent (and Turkey) - with the caveat that only species introduced in historical times and currently naturalized being included.
+This metaweb itself is a network of binary (*i.e.* presence-absence), potential 2-way interactions between species.

 We induced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone